Your AWS Data Engineer Roadmap For 2026

 CertificationFocus AreaIdeal ForKey AWS Services Covered

-Cloud PractitionerFoundational cloud concepts, global infrastructure, security, billing, and core services overview.Professionals new to AWS or those in non-technical roles needing cloud literacy.IAM, S3, EC2, VPC, RDS, Lambda, DynamoDB, CloudWatch, Billing & Cost Management
+Cloud PractitionerBasic cloud concepts, security, billing, and global infrastructure.Newcomers to the cloud or those in non-technical roles.IAM, S3, EC2, VPC, RDS, Lambda, DynamoDB, CloudWatch, Billing

-Data Engineer - AssociateEnd-to-end data pipeline design, implementation, management, and optimization on AWS.Aspiring or current data engineers specializing in AWS data services and architectures.Glue, Kinesis, Redshift, S3, DMS, Step Functions, Athena, EMR, Lake Formation
+Data Engineer - AssociatePipeline design, data transformation, storage management, and monitoring.Current or aspiring data engineers building cloud data systems.Glue, Kinesis, Redshift, S3, DMS, Step Functions, Athena, EMR

 Building Projects That Get You Hired